 Possum Removal Company Near Me

 Nextgen Pest Solutions is a possum control company providing same-day service in Georgia and Florida.
-We trap and remove all possums and provide home and commercial sealing/exclusion services to prevent possums from returning.
+We get rid of possums and provide home and commercial sealing/exclusion services to prevent possums from returning.
 We warranty all of our work and offer a renewable yearly warranty if you would like to have continued permanent possum control.
 Call now for a free quote or to schedule an inspection.

 Possums are generally beneficial, non-threatening animals.
 In their quest for food and shelter, they often come into conflict with humans.
 An animal is considered a “nuisance” when they exhibit behavior that: